 Photographs by Marla Aufmuth for Gardenista.

-Above: Fig season runs into October in California, and the other day I was lucky enough to be let loose in the UC Davis fig orchard: it was exhilarating.
+Above: The other day I was lucky enough to be let loose in the UC Davis fig orchard: it was exhilarating.
 I sampled the sweet, mild California Amber and the Desert King, which is yellow and has a honey-like center.
 Panache, or better known as "Candy Stripe" figs for the gold and green patterns on their skin, have a magenta center that tastes a little like raspberry jam.
 A Desert King Fig Tree, a good choice for cooler climates, is $34.95 from Willis Orchards.

 Above: Figs don't ripen off the tree.
 Often times figs found at grocery stores are unmarred and look more appealing, but search for the ones just starting to crack open.